 Wayo Trekking Fly Camp is owned and operated by Wayo Safaris.
-This company specialises in authentic safaris within some of the remotest regions of Tanzania!
+This company specializes in authentic safaris within some of the remotest regions of Tanzania!
 The accommodation is booked on a full-board basis, including all meals, and a selection of alcoholic and non-alcoholic drinks.
 We recommend a stay of at least three nights, to make the most of the experience.

 ACCESS & LOCATION:

 The camp is accessed via road transfer from the local airstrip.
 Each location has been specially selected for its off-the-beaten-track feel – you’re really out in the wilderness here!

 ACCOMMODATION & FACILITIES AT WAYO TREKKING FLY CAMP:

 Wayo Trekking Fly Camp adjusts its number of tents to fit the size of a group.
 All tents measure 3 by 3 meters.
 Depending on location and routes, sometimes you’ll sleep on a bed, while at other times you’ll have a mattress only.
 Every tent has a gutter system in place, to collect rainwater for showers.
 The showers themselves are classic bucket style!
 They’re set up in separate enclosures, together with shallow-pit latrines in which waste is turned into compost.
 The camp prides itself on being very green.

 A communal tent is set up to accommodate the lounge and dining areas.
 It’s a simple arrangement, but there’s a friendly atmosphere and the food is tasty and filling!
 Meals are often enjoyed around the campfire too, which is really the heart of camp at every location – guests gather each night to talk about their safari day.